-There are a number of different ways that you can get involved with WhiStle Radio.
+There are a number of different ways that you can get involved with Whistle FM.
 You can become a member, become a volunteer or host a show:

 Community Radio is driven by volunteers.
 We have a growing number of volunteers helping in a myriad of ways.

 You can participate on air, off air, in advertising, in a technical capacity, as an administrator, as a show host, record ads, and more.
 You may already have the skills required for the job for which you would like to do, or you might be interested in learning more about the activity (such as producing a show).
 We will train you if you don’t yet have the skills or background you need.

 If you are interested in volunteering at Whistle FM, click the Download Volunteer Form link below and send it in to us.
 Our contact information is shown on the left side of this page.

 Membership costs only $20, is valid for one year and entitles you to vote at our Annual General Meeting.
 Most importantly, membership keeps Whistle FM ‘on the air.’

 You can purchase your membership in person at our studio, or by mail.
 See the left side of this page for our contact information.

 Whistle FM is always interested in hearing about new programme ideas.
 If you want any of your ideas to be considered you should:

 - Take a few hours listening to the station.
 This will give you an idea of the type of station we are.